daveight/ankicode-decks/README.md

 # Collection of Programming Challenges for AnkiCode

 ## Decks
-  Compiled decks are located in the `dist` folder in .csv format
+  Decks src code is located in the `src` folder Compiled decks are located in the `dist` folder in .csv format

 ## Build decks